defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

 #define SwizzleClassSelectorWithBlock_End );}
 {% endhighlight %}

-Macros for block swizzling work in pair to avoid having a block macro parameter:
+Note that block swizzling is made using a pair of macros.
+This avoids blocks parameters, which do not work so well with macros:

 * Macro expansion of a block turns it into a single line, confusing the debugger
-* The block can contain commas, confusing identification of macro arguments
+* The block can contain commas, confusing identification of macro arguments.
+This can be circumvented by enclosing the block within parentheses, though I find it ugly

 ## Usage